josephtey/AmplifyWorkshop/README.md

    You should see a 'status' section with 'auth' as a new component that you just created.
 Type 'Y' and hit enter to confirm this process.

-3. Congrats!
-Your authentication service has been created.
-Let's take a look at this in the Amazon Console.

-   1. Open the AWS console: https://console.aws.amazon.com/console/home
-   2. Search up 'Cognito' in the main catalog search bar, and click the first option.
-   3. Click 'Manage user pools'.
-   4. Click your Amplify project.

-   This is where you can edit the settings of your application's authentication service.
-Feel free to explore the different settings you can adjust.

-   Click on 'Users and Groups' under 'General Settings' on the left sidebar - this is where you can track and manage your application's users.\
-   Currently, you have no users.

-### Connecting the Authentication service to your Web App
+   Amplify is now provisioning the authentication service - this will take some time.

-4. Although our authentication service has been provisioned, we still need to add a login / signup page in our application.
+3. While we are waiting, let's add a login / signup page in our application.

-   To do this, open the file `src/index.js`, and import the Authenticator module by adding the following code:
+   To do this, open the file `src/index.js`, and import the Authenticator module by adding the following code **after the rest of your imports**:

    ```javascript
    import { AmplifyAuthenticator } from '@aws-amplify/ui-react';
    ```

    In the same file, surround the `<App />` tag with the `<AmplifyAuthenticator>` tag.

-It should look like this:
+   Essentially, replace `<App />` with the following code:

    ```javascript
     <AmplifyAuthenticator>